In Twitter hack, Pentagon learns perils of social media exposure

 The Twitter and YouTube breach is far different than the one in 2008, when malware believed to have been crafted by a foreign intelligence service infiltrated Central Command's internal computer systems.

-That attack was a dramatic illustration of the risks to military and defence-related networks critical to U.S. security, and triggered a massive expansion of cyber-defence efforts.
+That attack was a dramatic illustration of the risks to military and defense-related networks critical to U.S. security, and triggered a massive expansion of cyber-defense efforts.

 Monday's hack also did not lead to any theft or disclosure of classified information, officials said.
 But it delivered a highly symbolic blow by compromising the social media accounts of the military command overseeing sensitive operations in Iraq and Syria during a time of conflict.